 Not alone in this situation, Mississauga neighbourhoods and other properties have been facing wildlife problems for many years.
 Raccoons appear in people’s attics making noises below them, or squirrels climbing on your rooftop finding their way behind walls, is not a pleasant situation to have to deal with.
 Wildlife in the wild or off your property is a pleasant sight to see, admiring these animals from afar as they go about their daily lives is always captivating.
 But when these animals make their way onto your property where you’re at risk of facing property damage, unwanted noises, baby wildlife or more, it’s clear to see how the situation can quickly turn sour.

 Humans and wildlife have long shared this planet, living side-by-side and going about our own routine.
 It has only become more frequent in the later years that we are faced with wildlife issues and problems and it’s due partially from issues like deforestation.
 Deforestation forces wildlife out of their natural habitat, in search for a new place to live, survive and raise their young.
 The result is, wildlife on our property in cities like Mississauga.
-Because their shelter is no longer standing, wildlife must adapt to a new way of life where they find our attic, walls or other easy places for shelter with nearby sources of food.
+Because their shelter is no longer standing, wildlife must adapt to a new way of life where raccoons find our attic, walls or other easy places for shelter with nearby sources of food.

-Although we understand wildlife’s reasons for what they do and their movement from more forested areas to our Mississauga neighbourhoods, we prefer that they do not rummage through our trash bins or make a mess in the attic.
+Although we understand wildlife’s reasons for what they do and their movement from more forested areas to our Mississauga neighborhoods, we prefer that they do not rummage through our trash bins or make a mess in the attic.
 If you are a Mississauga resident, here are some tips for you to help discourage wildlife from going onto your property.

 Mississauga Wildlife Proofing Tips